TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 clear (color and depth v) :: sensing
 ```
 After running that the screen should turn gray.
-Now let's draw 2 triangles arranged into a rectange.
+Now let's draw 2 triangles arranged into a rectangle.
 First create a mesh:
 ```scratch
 create mesh [my mesh] :: sensing
 ```